-The primary mission of the Office of Social Equity (OSE) is to assist the University in creating and achieving a diverse and inclusive campus community.
+The primary mission of the Office of Equity, Inclusion and Compliance is to assist the University in creating and achieving a diverse and inclusive campus community.
 Through the Social Equity Strategic Plan, we attempt to identify innovative strategies that will ensure not only the representation of women, persons of color, persons with disabilities and others, but ensure their full participation in every facet of the Shippensburg University community as well.
 In addition to the issues of representation, the Social Equity document also focuses on issues of gender, program and physical accessibility, retention, and homophobia.
 The document encompasses every constituent group represented at Shippensburg University.

 Additionally, the office provides leadership for four University committees, staffs two major committees for the President and Provost, and manages the University's Human Understanding grants.

-"Touching Base" is the newsletter that is printed by the OSE each semester and is used to inform faculty, staff, and students of upcoming events such as the Day of Human Understanding and the Martin Luther King, Jr. Day events.
-You will also find information on available resources provided by the OSE, intelligent articles, and even some interesting facts.
+"Touching Base" is the newsletter that is printed by the office each semester and is used to inform faculty, staff, and students of upcoming events such as the Day of Human Understanding and the Martin Luther King, Jr. Day events.
+You will also find information on available resources provided by the office, intelligent articles, and even some interesting facts.

-The OSE staff, which consists of Ms. Stephanie Erdice, (Interim Director), Vicky Tosten (Staff Associate), and several student employees and a graduate assistant, is always available to assist you.
-Drop by our office at Old Main 200 or call at X-1161, anytime.
+The office staff, which consists of Carlesha Halkias (Chief Equity, Inclusion and Compliance Officer), Dawn Butts (Management Technician), and student employees, is always available to assist you.
+Drop by our office at Old Main 200 or call (717) 477-1161.

 What is Social Equity?